3+2 Program

 Examination (Plan C)

 A minimum of 30 credits is required.
 Of the 30 minimum credits, at least 18 credits is required to be courses numbered 600 or above (excluding 699 and 700).
 Credits taken under the Credit/No-Credit option (except 699) while under Plan C are not applicable toward degree requirements for Plan C. Except as noted, courses taken under the Credit/No-Credit option will not be applied toward the requirements for the master’s degree.
 The student must demonstrate competence by examination and must meet the minimum residence requirement (two semesters of full-time work).
-Students must be registered in appropriate course work during the term in which the degree is awarded.
+Students must be registered in appropriate coursework during the term in which the degree is awarded.
 A preliminary conference will be held to discuss the student’s objectives and how to meet them and to determine the general program the student will follow to prepare for the required examinations.
 The conference will be conducted by the chair of the graduate program or by a designated member of the graduate faculty.
 The plan of study developed at this conference may include course work and/or independent study and research.
 Plan C is available in second language studies, linguistics, mathematics, natural resources and environmental management, physics, and tropical plant and soil sciences.
 Each graduate program specifies its own requirements in addition to the following: Candidates must be enrolled during the term in which they complete the requirements for the degree; regular course work or the appropriate Master’s Plan C course may be used to meet this requirement.

 General Examination

 A general exploratory examination (oral and/or written) will be given to determine if the intended candidate should be admitted to candidacy for the master’s degree under Plan C and to ascertain weaknesses in the student’s academic preparation.
 This examination is designed to reveal the quality of the student’s preparation for advanced work in the program and the ability of the student to pursue graduate work at the master’s level.
 The examination will be conducted by the student’s interim advisor and the graduate faculty of the program or a committee thereof consisting of at least three members of the faculty.
 It is given during the first semester of residence and is from one to two hours in length.
 A student who fails the general examination may repeat it upon approval by the graduate program.
-Notification should be sent to the Graduate Student Services Office via the Form I of a second attempt.
+Notification should be sent to the Graduate Student Services Office via the Master’s Plan A Form I – Pre-Candidacy Progress of a second attempt.
 A student who fails the general examination a second time is dropped from the program and loses classified graduate student status.

 Final Examination